Finnish language: Grammar

 Finnish is a synthetic language that employs extensive agglutination of affixes to verbs, nouns, adjectives and numerals.
 However, Finnish is not generally considered polysynthetic, its morpheme-to-word ratio being somewhat lower than a prototypical polysynthetic language (e.g., Yup'ik).

 The morphosyntactic alignment of Finnish is nominative–accusative, but there are two object cases: accusative and partitive.
 The contrast between accusative and partitive object cases is one of telicity, where the accusative case denotes actions completed as intended (Ammuin hirven 'I shot the/an elk (dead)'), and the partitive case denotes incomplete actions (Ammuin hirveä 'I shot (at) the/an elk').
 Often telicity is confused with perfectivity, but these are distinct notions.
 Finnish in fact has a periphrastic perfective aspect, which in addition to the two inflectional tenses (past and present), yield a Germanic-like system consisting of four tense-aspect combinations: simple present, simple past, perfect (present + perfective aspect) and pluperfect (past + perfective aspect).
 No morphological future tense is needed; context and the telicity contrast in object grammatical case serve to disambiguate present events from future events.
 For example, syön kalan 'I eat a fish (completely)' must denote a future event, since there is no way to completely eat a fish at the current moment (the moment the eating is complete, the simple past tense or the perfect must be used).
 By contrast, syön kalaa 'I eat a fish (not yet complete)' denotes a present event by indicating ongoing action.

 Finnish has three grammatical persons; finite verbs agree with subject nouns in person and number by way of suffixes.
-Non-finite verb forms bear the infinitive suffix -ta/-tä (often lenited to -(d)a/-(d)ä due to consonant gradation).
+The (dictionary form) infinitive bears the suffix -ta/-tä (often lenited to -(d)a/-(d)ä due to consonant gradation).
 There is a so-called "passive voice" (sometimes called impersonal or indefinite) which differs from a true passive in various respects.
 Transitivity is distinguished in the derivational morphology of verbs, e.g. ratkaista 'to solve something' vs. ratketa 'to solve by itself'.
 There are also several frequentative and momentane affixes which form new verbs derivationally.